Cost of Living in The Gambia: What to Budget in 2026

 Conclusion

-Living in The Gambia can be surprisingly affordable if you plan smartly: rent ranges widely, food and transport stay low, but healthcare and international schools push costs up.
-Use local markets, budget for utilities and occasional fuel hikes, and expect wages to be modest compared with expenses.
-Like a weathered map, knowing city-by-city prices guides your choices—stick to data, prioritize essentials, and you’ll keep monthly costs predictable and manageable.
+Living in The Gambia can be genuinely affordable with the right approach.
+Rent varies widely, food and transport stay low, but healthcare and international schooling push costs up.
+Use local markets, budget for utilities and occasional fuel price shifts, and expect wages to be modest relative to expenses.
+Knowing the city-by-city price differences helps you make smarter choices and keep monthly costs predictable.

 Related Post